 Often, this responsibility falls on the development and operations teams in the IT department.
 However, many team organizations are not optimized for peak efficiency.

-If your IT department is falling behind your expectations, you may benefit from moving away from the traditional siloed method of software development toward a collaborative DevOps approach that can offer technical and financial benefits for any business.
+If your IT department is falling behind your expectations, you may benefit from moving away from the traditional siloed method of software development.

 DevOps is different: production occurs in self-sufficient cells focused on one entire project rather than in siloed phases.
 It doesn’t require handoffs between teams, which reduces bottlenecks and roadblocks.
 In addition, developers can implement feedback from operations team members faster, resulting in quick code improvements and problem solving.